zendframework/zf2-documentation/docs/languages/en/modules/zendservice.amazon.ec2.image.rst

 You can specify account IDs (if you own the *AMI*\ (s)), self for *AMI*\ s for which you own or have explicit permissions, or all for public *AMI*\ s.

-*describe* returns an array for all the images that match the critera that was passed in.
+*describe* returns an array for all the images that match the criteria that was passed in.
 The array contains the imageId, imageLocation, imageState, imageOwnerId, isPublic, architecture, imageType, kernelId, ramdiskId and platform.